 Goorooyarroo Nature Reserve

-Goorooyarroo Nature Reserve, part of Canberra Nature Park, is a 703 hectare reserve located in north-east Canberra and includes the prominent hill known as 'Old Joe' on the ACT/NSW border.
-The reserve borders Mulligans Flat Nature Reserve in the north-west and is separated from the Mount Majura Nature Reserve by Horse Park Drive in the south.
+Goorooyarroo Nature Reserve, part of Canberra Nature Park, is an 829 hectare reserve located in north-east Canberra and includes the prominent hill on the ACT/NSW border, known as 'Old Joe'.
+The reserve borders Mulligans Flat Nature Reserve to the north-west and is separated from Mount Majura Nature Reserve by Horse Park Drive in the south.

 Mountain biking is permitted on management trails only.